-The Chicago area witnessed record rainfall this season, and homeowners everywhere found themselves battling flooding situations.
-Even homes that seemed a safe distance from any body of water saw the effects of torrential rains as saturated soil allowed water to seep around foundations, into basements and crawlspaces.
+Spring has arrived in the Chicago area, and while it is a welcome sight, it brings with it wildly fluctuating weather conditions.
+As rains soak the city and surrounding suburbs, homeowners everywhere may find themselves battling flooding situations.
+Even if your home is situated a safe distance from a body of water, you can still suffer the effects of torrential rains, as saturated or still-frozen soil allows the water to seep around foundations, into basements and crawlspaces.
 Therefore, we are touching on many water-related home maintenance issues.
-Some of our own inspectors have terrible stories of growing up in homes with recurrent flooding issues, so this is a topic near and dear to our hearts.
 Water damage happens so easily, is very exhausting to clean, and can be terribly costly to repair, so we want to keep you well informed about protecting your home.

 In addition to maintaining gutter systems, as described in a previous article, maintaining an appropriate grade around your home is equally important.
 Properly functioning gutters work in conjunction with proper grading around a house.
 The gutter’s purpose is to effectively divert water away from the foundation, but many homes will have developed a negative grade around the foundation due to settling of the soil.
 If water is draining from a roof into an area of negative grade, it will pool around the home’s foundation and quickly enter any cracks or windows in that area, draining into the adjacent area of the home.
 If you notice settling around your home, don’t be alarmed; it is a very normal occurrence and can easily be remedied.